okoala/sublime-win-bak/Packages/SublimeLinter-contrib-eslint/README.md

 1. Make a pull request.
 1. Be patient.  ;-)

-Please note that modications should follow these coding guidelines:
+Please note that modifications should follow these coding guidelines:

 - Indent is 4 spaces.
 - Code should pass flake8 and pep257 linters.
-- Vertical whitespace helps readability, don’t be afraid to use it.
+- Vertical whitespace helps readability, so don’t be afraid to use it.
-- Please use descriptive variable names, no abbrevations unless they are very well known.
+- Please use descriptive variable names, so no abbreviations unless they are very well known.

 Thank you for helping out!